856tangbin/PCMR/README.md

 result_random = PCMR_testCorPlei(result_random) # calculate Pvalue of heterogeneity

 # 3. Causality evaluation in the presence of correlated horizontal pleiotropy
+# Recommended to be applied in the presence of correlated horizontal pleiotropy, e.g. P_{plei-test} <= 0.20.
 result_random = PCMR_testCausal(result_random)
 ```